illinois-cs241/illinois-cs241.github.io/_tutorials/debugging.md

 4. Revision Number - The revision number that we autograded.
 This is a link that takes you to your code at autograde revision
 5. Test Cases - Test cases!
 Click the test cases for more information on why you failed that test case.
 If you passed, it will may also give you successful output.

-**Remember, before asking about an autograde, check the revision that we autograded**
+**Remember, before asking about an autograde, check the sha that we autograded**

 ## Make Commands